superlinked/VectorHub/docs/use_cases/recSys-basic.md

         print('-' * 30)
 ```

-Below we will chose a context article, for which we will then search similar articles.
-We hope that the short artcile description would be enough to evaluate if the recommended similar articles make sense.
+Below, we choose a context article, and then search for articles similar to it.
+Our aim is to see whether the short article descriptions are enough to evaluate whether the recommended articles are indeed similar to the context article.

 ```python
 original_id = 744